 All WCH buildings are wheelchair accessible and equipped to support women with most disabilities.
 Any disruption in service will be posted at the main entrances and callers will be advised of the disruption when calling WCH.
 Service animals and support persons are permitted at all WCH locations.
 Any further accommodation can be discussed with staff.

 The WCH website is speech-enabled using BrowseAloud.
 BrowseAloud is a suite of products that provides reading support on websites.
 BrowseAloud reads website content out loud, highlighting each word as it is spoken in a high quality, human-sounding voice.
+Click on the “BrowseAloud” icon on the WCH website to have WCH documents read to you.
+Click on the appropriate flag to read WCH documents in your language.
+Click on the print enlarger icons to read the documents in a larger font size.
 Other features include:

 More than 7,000 websites use BrowseAloud, so once you have it on your device you can listen to all of these websites too.